Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 Interest

 Now you have the visitor’s interest.
 Great!
-This is when you begin to inform them of the problem they have and viable solutions.
-You want to approach the lead as someone with authoritative knowledge of their problem and its solution.
+This is when you inform them of their problem and viable solutions.
+You want to approach the lead as someone with authoritative knowledge of their situation and its solution.

 Decision/Action

-Now that the visitor has all the facts, you begin to reel them in.
-Talk about how your product or service is the superior solution to the issue and where they can find it.
-This is where the visitor makes the ultimate jump to actual customer.
-At this stage of the funnel, use a call to action (CTA) that will direct the customer on what to do next.
+Now that the visitor has all the facts, you reel them in.
+Could you talk about how your product or service is the best solution to the issue and where they can find it?
+This is where the visitor makes the ultimate jump to the actual customer.
+At this funnel stage, use a call to action (CTA) to direct the customer on what to do next.

 How Can a Landing Page Lead to Successful Sales